 - Shows you your step count

-- Sends all data to the Nokia app so you can analyze your trends and see how you compare to fitness norms
+- Sends all data to the Nokia/Withings app so you can analyze your trends and see how you compare to fitness norms

 - Rechargeable battery charges via USB

 - Has 8 user profiles so everyone in the family can track their weight and other metrics

 A smart scale offers the user a completely different experience than a standard bathroom scale.
 Consider this scenario: you’ve been working out every day, eating right, and trying to stick to your fitness plan.
 When you weigh yourself you expect to see a drop in your weight, but instead the scale tips forward.
 Who wouldn’t be upset, especially when you consider you probably have no idea at all why you’ve gained instead of lost.

 With a smart scale like the Withings Body Cardio, you won’t wonder why the scale is going one way or the other.
 With all the data it sends you, you’ll have a pretty good idea if your BMI has dropped instead of your weight or if your muscle mass has jumped because of all those weights you’ve been lifting.